Pod Priority and Preemption

 - [ ] Assigned

-priorityClassNameto a pod and read.spec.priority - [ ] Filled a node and watched a high-priority pod preempt a victim
+priorityClassNameto the Prometheus pod and read.spec.priority - [ ] Filled a node and watched Prometheus preempt a batch victim

 - [ ] Set